 Believe it or not, there exists not one but two Statues of Liberty.
 The famous one, of course, in New York, and a smaller one here in Paris.

-Author’s Note: Both are constructed to face each other to symbolize the friendship between the USA and France.
+Author’s Note: Both, constructed to face each other to symbolize the friendship between the USA and France.

 - Not many cities can boast of having their beaches, but France can.
-There are small beaches on the banks of the River Seine; when the weather is right, many Parisians can be seen swimming in the river or sunbathing on the sandy banks.
+There are small beaches on the banks of the River Seine; when the weather is right, you´ll see many Parisians swimming in the river or sunbathing on the sandy banks.

-- For a great photo opportunity for you, Motorbike Touring Warriors head to the Place de la Concorde Square.
+- For a great photo opportunity for you, Adventure Motorbike Touring Riders head to the Place de la Concorde Square.
 Here you will discover a fully functioning Sundial.
 A gift from Egypt back in the 19th Century with the surrounding pavements displaying the Roman numerals.

 - There is the opportunity to stand on the five concrete spots where the old guillotine once stood for the history buffs amongst you.
 If you love gruesome history follow the signs to the corner of Roquette and La Croix-Faubin Rue (Street.)